NordPass Review 2023: How Good Is the Password Manager?

-NordPass is a password manager available both as a browser extension for Chrome, Firefox, Opera and Edge and as a mobile version for Android and iOS.
-It enables you to manage your passwords and logins, as well as other sensitive data like credit cards and secure notes, in an encrypted and secure manner.
-NordPass was developed by the developers of NordVPN, which is one of the best VPN services on the market.
+NordPass is a password manager that's available as a browser extension for Chrome, Firefox, Opera, and Edge as well as a mobile version for Android and iOS.
+Use it to securely manage and store your passwords, logins, and other sensitive data like credit cards and secure notes.
+NordPass was developed by the creators of NordVPN, one of the leading VPN services on the market.

-NordPass creates, stores and manages all your passwords in encrypted form.
-Access to your passwords (and other data including credit cards and secure notes) is provided by a master password.
-It is the only password you need to remember from now on.
+NordPass creates, encrypts, stores, and manages all of your passwords.
+Access to your passwords (and other data including credit cards and secure notes) is only granted after you input your master password.
+Once you've set up your digital vault, this master password is the only password you'll ever need to remember.

-NordPass is very secure.
-Your data is encrypted using the AES 256-bit standard.
-You can also protect your account with two factor authentication.
-However, the best password manager is only as good as your master password, so choose it carefully.
+NordPass is highly secure.
+All data is encrypted using AES 256 and you can add more protection to your account with multi-factor authentication.
+Keep in mind that a password manager is only as secure as your master password, so select it carefully.